ABasit92/ATS-Insight/README.md

-# ATS Insight – AI-Powered Resume Optimization Tool
+# ATS Insight — AI-Powered Resume Optimization Tool

-ATS Insight is an AI-powered tool that helps job seekers optimize their resumes by comparing them to specific job descriptions.

-## 🚀 Features
+**ATS Insight** is a modern, visually appealing Streamlit web app that leverages **Google Gemini AI** to analyze resumes against job descriptions.
+It provides instant feedback tailored to boost job seekers' chances of landing interviews.

+✨ Whether you're a job seeker aiming for your dream role or a career coach optimizing resumes, ATS Insight offers **smart, clear, and actionable insights**.

+---

+## 🧠 What Can It Do?

+After uploading a resume and pasting a job description, you can choose from **four intelligent analysis options**:

+### 🎯 Features:

 - 📄 Upload Resume (PDF)
 - 📋 Paste or Upload Job Description